Co-founder at Ideamotive. Technological advisor and software consultant.

 A popular open-source library that enables the deployment of machine learning programs in the browser is TensorFlow.js.
-It allows running existing models in the browser, train ready models with your own data, and develop new machine learning models directly in the browser.
+It allows running existing models in the browser, training ready models with your own data, and developing new machine learning models directly in the browser.
 Another commonly used library is Brain, which enables the creation and training of neural networks and loading them onto a browser, e.g., to recognize color contrast.

-Python is an open-source, general-purpose programming language, praised for high readability, productivity, and speed.
+Python is an open-source, general-purpose object-oriented programming language, praised for high readability, productivity, and speed.
 Python is often used as a main backend language or an extension language for web applications written in other languages, and it is also a frequent choice when it comes to the development of automation, data mining, and machine learning platforms.

 Examples of Python: Python is one of the official server-side languages used by Google; it is also used inside Instagram and Facebook infrastructures.
 Also, Quora, Netflix, and Spotify use it extensively, mainly to power their data analysis capabilities and backend services.

 The next question - why Python is used for machine learning?